 59 Sorties, Nouveau Museé National de Monaco, 2016

 59 Sorties, January 2016, were three performance workshops using 59 costumes from NMNM‘s collection, part of LAB- Behind the scenes of Monaco’s Art Museum.
-The workshops were organised and developed in collaboration with Celia Pym and Gaëtan Morlotti, dancer-choreographer from the Compagnie des Ballets de Monte-Carlo.
+The workshops were organised and developed in collaboration with Gaëtan Morlotti, dancer-choreographer from the Compagnie des Ballets de Monte-Carlo.
 Performers and participants came from Cap Fleuri-A Quietüdine, François d’Assises-Nicolas Barré Primary School and AMAPEI (Association Monégasque pour l’Aide et la Protection des Enfants Inadaptés).

 59 Sorties refers to 59 costumes, from the storage archive of the NMNM, that have a yellow ‘S’ (sortie) label.
 The ‘S’ label identifies their poor condition and/or unknown origin, placing them in an indeterminate status of the study collection.